whistlegraph/aesthetic-computer/README.txt

   - [🟡] Add support for painting to be a `fixed` resolution.
     - Path:
       - *** How to gracefully handle implementation for existing brushes? ***
-      - [💚] Render a checkerboard backdrop or 1px border for showing the edge of the painting.
+      - [💚] Render a backdrop or 1px border showing the edge of the painting.
-      - [] Center the rendering of the painting.
+      - [-] Center the rendering of the painting.
       - [] All brush pixels need to be offset by the panned painting buffer while rendering.
       - [] Use `bits` as a case study.